I count 13 deliberate deceptions in the StrongerIN propaganda video:

 “… interest rates on your mortgage would rise”

-Truth: Rising interest rates are actually an indication of a growing economy.
+If interest rates do rise, it would also have mixed effects.
 If interest rates on mortgages rise, interest rates on savings accounts also rise.
 Borrowers would suffer from higher interest rates, but savers would benefit from interest rates.
 If you neither save nor borrow, you will not be affected.

 Deception 11 (69 seconds)